Noach Dear

 Noach Dear (November 20, 1953 – April 19, 2020) was an American attorney, politician, and jurist who served as a New York Supreme Court judge.
 Dear was elected in 2008 as a civil court judge, in 2010 as an Acting Supreme Court Justice, and in 2015 for a 15-year term as a Permanent Justice on the New York Supreme Court.
 Prior to his appointment, he served as a member of the New York City Council from 1983 to 2001.
 He died during the COVID-19 pandemic due to complications of COVID-19.

 Early life and education

 Dear was born in Brooklyn, New York, the son of Joan (Lipins) and Sidney Dear.
-As a child, Dear was in Eli Lipsker's Pirchei Agudath Israel Choir, and sang on the first New York Pirchei album Pirchei Sings אליך ה' אקרא.
+As a child, Dear was in Eli Lipsker's Pirchei Agudath Israel Choir, and sang on the second New York Pirchei album, Pirchei Sings אליך ה' אקרא.
 He attended Yeshiva Torah Vodaas.
+He maintained a connection to the Jewish music business into his early adulthood, being a founding member of the Clei Zemer Orchestra.

 Dear received a B.S. from Brooklyn College (1975), a master's degree in social work from Wurzweiler School of Social Work at Yeshiva University (1975), and a JD from Brooklyn Law School (1991).